EricLee0224/PAD/README.md

 </p>

 ## 0. Pose-agnostic Anomaly Detection Setting
-The progress of object anomaly detection in industrial vision is significantly impeded by the scarcity of datasets containing high-quality annotated anomaly samples and comprehensive view information about normal objects.

-**MVTec** has developed a series of widely-used photo-realistic industrial anomaly detection dataset (**Note that all screenshots from MVTec.**):
+The progress of object anomaly detection in industrial vision is significantly impeded by the scarcity of datasets containing high-quality annotated anomaly samples and comprehensive view information about normal objects. **MVTec** has developed a series of widely-used photo-realistic industrial anomaly detection dataset (**Note that all screenshots from MVTec.**):

-However, the objects provided by the [**MVTec-AD**](https://www.mvtec.com/company/research/datasets/mvtec-ad) dataset are overly simplistic, as discerning anomalies can be achieved solely from a single view.
+However, the objects provided by the [**MVTec-AD**](https://www.mvtec.com/company/research/datasets/mvtec-ad) dataset are **overly simplistic**, as discerning anomalies can be achieved solely from a single view.

 <p align="center">
   <img src="assets/AD.png" width = "50%" />
 </p>

-Although the [**MVTec 3D-AD**](https://www.mvtec.com/company/research/datasets/mvtec-3d-ad) dataset offers more complex objects, it lacks RGB information from a full range of views, requiring the supplementation of hard-to-capture point cloud data to detect invisible structural anomalies.
+Although the [**MVTec 3D-AD**](https://www.mvtec.com/company/research/datasets/mvtec-3d-ad) dataset offers more complex objects, it **lacks RGB information from a full range of views**, requiring the supplementation of **hard-to-capture point cloud data** to detect invisible structural anomalies.

 <p align="center">
   <img src="assets/3dAD.png" width = "50%" />
 </p>

-The [**MVTec-LOCO AD**](https://www.mvtec.com/company/research/datasets/mvtec-loco) dataset provides rich global structural and logical information but is not suitable for fine-grained anomaly detection on individual objects.
+The [**MVTec-LOCO AD**](https://www.mvtec.com/company/research/datasets/mvtec-loco) dataset provides rich global structural and logical information but is **not suitable for fine-grained anomaly detection on individual objects**.

 <p align="center">
   <img src="assets/locoAD.png" width = "50%" />
 </p>

-[**GDXray**](https://github.com/computervision-xray-testing/GDXray) provides grayscale maps obtained through X-ray scans for visual discrimination of structural defects but lacks normal samples and color/texture information.
+[**GDXray**](https://github.com/computervision-xray-testing/GDXray) provides grayscale maps obtained through X-ray scans for visual discrimination of structural defects but **lacks normal samples and color/texture information**.

-The [**MPDD**](https://ieeexplore.ieee.org/document/9631567) dataset offers multi-angle information about the objects but is limited in size and lacks standardized backgrounds in the photos.
+The [**MPDD**](https://ieeexplore.ieee.org/document/9631567) dataset offers multi-angle information about the objects but is **limited in dataset sample size and lacks standardized backgrounds** in the photos.

 Recently, **Eyecandies** has introduced a substantial collection of synthetic candy views captured under various lighting conditions and provides multimodal object information.
-However, there remains a significant gap between laboratory-synthesized data and the real or simulated data domain.
+However, there **remains a significant gap between laboratory-synthesized data and the real or simulated data domain**.

 To address these issues and enable exploration of the pose-agnostic AD problem, we propose our dataset.
 In Table shown as below, we present a comprehensive comparison between MAD and other representative object anomaly detection datasets.
 <p align="center">